sajjadalali/sajjadalali/README.md

 - I’m interested in Tools that facilitate work and artificial intelligence.
-- Now I am developing myself in Python.
+- Now I am developing myself in Python
-- Web Front-End.
+- Web Front-End
 - WoordPress
-- UI & UX designer.
+- UI & UX designer
 - I like to help and add a touch to people.